-The program through an online application or nomination (sponsor) process looks to identify 10-12 volleyball coach recipients who will be awarded complimentary full registration to the AVCA Convention and 5 nights of lodging at the AVCA Convention headquarters hotel.
-Female and male ethnic minority club, high school, and collegiate (indoor and beach) volleyball coaches are eligible to apply.
+The program through an online application or nomination (sponsor) process looks to identify 10-12 volleyball coach recipients who will be awarded complimentary full registration to the annual AVCA Convention and 5 nights of lodging accommodations at the AVCA Convention headquarter hotel.
+Female and male ethnic minority Club, High School, and Collegiate (indoor and beach) volleyball coaches are eligible to apply.
 Preference will be given to first-time AVCA Convention attendees.
 At the conclusion of the application and nomination process the Diversity Development Team will oversee the review of the submissions and the selection of up to 12 award winners.
 The recipients will have an agenda of coaching education programming, mentoring, and networking functions specifically targeted to them during their time at the convention.
 These sessions will be facilitated by veteran volleyball coaches and industry leaders.
-The objective of these sessions being to provide relevant and timely information and best practices to empower and assist in the recipients’ development as on-court tacticians and off-the-court managers and mentors.
+The objective of these sessions being to provide relevant and timely information and best practices to empower and assist in the recipients’ development as on-court tacticians and off-the-court managers and mentors; “CEO Training”.

-Two overarching objectives of this program are to integrate each of the selected recipients and residually impact this same target audience with sustained engagement in the larger volleyball community that includes demonstrated involvement with their national coaches association, the AVCA and ultimately impact the sport by being teachers and champions of the game.
-Secondly, it is important that as a result of this program the sport see tangible and quantitative evidence of the increase in opportunities for ethnic minorities at all levels of the sport (notably “A5” and NCAA D-I women’s volleyball programs) to experience successful and enjoyable coaching careers.
+Two overarching objectives of this program are to integrate each of these selected recipients and residually impact this same target audience with sustained engagement in the larger volleyball community that includes demonstrated involvement with their national coaches’ association, the AVCA and ultimately impact the sport by being teachers and champions of the game of volleyball.
+Secondly, it is important that as a result of this program that the sport see tangible and quantitative evidence of the increase in opportunities for ethnic minorities at all levels of the sport (notably “A5” and NCAA D-I women’s volleyball programs) to enjoy successful and enjoyable coaching careers.